All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can semaglutide affect my teen's mood or mental health?

 Weight loss often improves mood and self-confidence in adolescents.
-However, mental health should be monitored throughout treatment.
+But mental health should be monitored throughout treatment.
 Report any changes in mood, behavior, or mental state to your teen's physician immediately.

 How do I talk to my teen about starting weight loss medication?

 Be honest, supportive, and health-focused.
 Frame it as a medical tool, not a judgment.
 Include your teen in the decision-making process.
 Let them ask questions and express concerns.
-Many teens feel relieved to know there is a medical option because they have been struggling with something they could not control on their own.
+Many teens feel relieved to know there's a medical option because they have been struggling with something they couldn't control on their own.

 Does insurance cover semaglutide for teens?